AleAnsani/plssempower/README.md

 ## 🆘 Help & Troubleshooting
-`plssempower` is obscenely easy.
+Both the `plssempower` R package and the Shiny App are obscenely straightforward.
 However, we can never rule out things going terribly wrong, can we?!
-So, should you need some help or, even better, you'd like to suggest some improvements, please feel free to shoot me a message [here](alessandro.a.ansani@jyu.fi).
+So, should you need some help or, even better, you'd like to suggest some improvements, please feel free to shoot me a message via the issues or discussions tab.
+My social skills are definitely better than my coding.